KholoudOwais/Endeffector/README.md

 # Endeffector

-## Robot arm end effector desgin to pop the balloon
+### Robot arm end effector desgin to pop the balloon by using Tinkercad.